-The purpose of guidance and counseling services is to help students reach their full potential.
+The purpose of counseling services is to help students reach their full potential.
 Through this service, we hope to resolve various situations before they become problems.
-We urge students to consult with their guidance counselor if they have studying, personal concerns or classroom difficulties.
+We urge students to consult with their school counselor if they have studying, personal concerns or classroom difficulties.